hacknaman/glStream/Readme.md

 ```
 FetchExternalDeps.bat
 ```
-then edit "initTransViz.bat" and set OSGRoot variable with path till sub directory "ExternalLibrary"
+or download windows dependencies from [here](https://icedrive.net/1/50TNdyuKTn) and put them in ExternalLibrary folder then edit "initTransViz.bat" and set OSGRoot variable with path till sub directory "ExternalLibrary"
 ```
 then run initTransViz.bat" which will generate  microsoft visual studio solution file "TransViz"